asenac/refcpp/README.md

 }
 ```

-Compile-time is given through a set of typedefs available within any class thus defined.
+Compile-time reflection is given through a set of typedefs available within any class thus defined.

 What can this approach be used for?